wasimapinjari/react-artist-catalogue/LEARN.md

 import exportData, { name, skill, sum } from "./export.js"

-// we didn't import multiply because we don't want to
+// we didn't import multiply because we don't want to as we don't have to import everything that we're exporting

+// we write "./" to import file from the point of folder (level) where the current file we're working on is located.
+It's like here we're saying import export.js from the same folder where import.js located.
+If we want a file which is outside the current file's folder location then we use "../" to go a one level up from the current location.
+It's like saying look for this file outside of this curent folder

 console.log(name); // Wasim
 console.log(skill); // { HTML: "Advanced", JavaScript: "Intermediate", Git: "Beginneer" }